-As Jesus was the master at manifestation… action.
+As Jesus was the master of manifestation… action.
 Buddha was the master of contemplation.
 His style of meditation was to come to that place with a question or a state of being.
 He spent his existence studying and meditating on suffering and compassion.
 Contemplation is about discovery.

 This is the Sacred place for healing.
-In this space, you find truth.
+In this space, you find the truth.
 In this space, old emotion can be diffused.